Make sure to come back here before each race to review updated rules. They are subject to change.

 6- Protest Period – Any protest must be filed within 30 minutes of the last competitor completing the final race stage of the day.
 All final decisions will be announced within 60 minutes after the protest period closes.
 There is a $20 fee to file a dispute.
 Any protest deemed valid will be refunded the $20.
 Any protest deemed invalid will have his/ her $20 fee donated to the local trails association partner.

 8- All timed stages are gun-starts.
 While in the starting gate of all timed stages, riders will hear a six-beep countdown.
-Riders must keep keep one foot on the ground until the sixth beep has sounded.
-After the sixth beep, riders may lift their foot and start racing the stage.
-Any violation of this rule, by lifting a foot and starting early, will result in a 1-minute penalty for each stage where a violation occurs.
+Riders may start with both feet on the pedals but cannot cross the start line until the sixth beep has sounded.
+After the sixth beep, riders may start racing the stage.
+Any violation of this rule, will result in a 30-second penalty for each stage where a violation occurs.

 Directions and Course Markings: A course map will be displayed at athlete check-in and online the week of each race.
 Riders are encouraged to study the map and understand the race route prior to riding.